sabrinaderose/arch-kde-plasma-configuration/README.md

 ## 🧠 Lessons Learned

-- Do not rely on experimental distros (e.g., Nobara Steam Edition) in multiboot configs
+- Do not rely on experimental distros (e.g., Nobara Steam Edition) in multiboot configs.
+I suggest alternatives, such as [`Bazzite`](https://bazzite.gg/) *(there are reported issues in regards for HDR support)*
-- Some scripts (like Spicetify) can break essential system configs (e.g., DNS)
+- Some scripts (like [`Spicetify`](https://spicetify.app/) ) can break essential system configs (e.g. DNS)
 - Always validate a chroot environment before attempting repair
-- Recovery and rebuild are part of the story — not failure
+- Recovery and rebuild are part of the story:
+> *"“Ever tried.
+Ever failed.
+No matter.
+Try Again.
+Fail again.
+Fail better.”* - Samuel Beckett

 ---